Legal and data protection research writer at TermsFeed.

 Further, you should inform users that they are responsible for reading those third parties' Terms and Conditions agreements.

-This is how Body Bliss words its clause on this issue:
+This is how you can word a clause on this issue:

 Ecommerce businesses often offer sales and hold promotional events.
 To protect your business from accusations of unfair behavior or even lawsuits, you should ensure that your Terms and Conditions agreement has a clause that reserves your right to reject things like promotional codes and to end sales early.